legion1581/go2_firmware_tools/README.md

 This repository contains tools designed to configure and manipulate settings on Unitree Go2 Robots.
 These tools should be installed directly on the robot.

-## Supported Commands
+## Menu Overview
-1. Spoof Model (AIR/PRO/EDU)
-2. Spoof Region (US/CN/JP/DE/IN/FR/UK/BR/RU/CA/IT/ES/AU/MX/KR/ID/TR/SA/NL/CH)
-3. Spoof Serial Number (Not yet implemented)
-4. Change DDS Domain ID (Not yet implemented)
-5. Change DDS Interface (eth0/wlan1)
-6. Revert Single Service to Factory Settings
-7. Revert All Services to Factory Settings
-8. Reboot Device
-9. Exit

-### Spoof Model
+### Firmware Settings
-Allows users to change the robot's model designation.
-This is particularly useful for AIR/PRO users who wish to access features exclusive to the EDU model.
+1. **Spoof Model (AIR/PRO/EDU)** - Change the robot's model designation, particularly useful for accessing features exclusive to the EDU model.

-### Spoof Region
-Changes the robot's region setting.
-Initially designed to switch from CN to global regions.
-This feature has not been tested for compatibility with the global Unitree Go2 app.

-### Spoof Serial Number
+2. **Spoof Region (US/CN/JP/DE/IN/FR/UK/BR/RU/CA/IT/ES/AU/MX/KR/ID/TR/SA/NL/CH)** - Modify the robot's region, initially aimed at switching from CN to other global regions.
-Functionality to spoof the serial number is planned but not yet implemented.
+3. **Spoof Serial Number** - Alter the robot's serial number; functionality is planned but not yet implemented.
+4. **Change System Sounds** - Adjust the system sounds used by the robot

-### Change DDS Domain ID
+### DDS Settings
-Intended to allow multiple robots to operate on the same network by assigning unique DDS Domain IDs (range from 0 to 255).
-This feature is under development.
+5. **Change DDS Domain ID** - Configure the DDS Domain ID to allow multiple robots to operate on the same network, ideal for collaborative robot scenarios.

-### Change DDS Interface (eth0/wlan1)
-Switches the network interface between wired (eth0) and wireless (wlan1) modes, enabling use of official SDK tools and other DDS instances over WiFi.
+6. **Change DDS Interface (eth0/wlan1)** - Toggle the network interface between wired (eth0) and wireless (wlan1) modes for flexibility in connectivity.

-### Revert Single Service to Factory Settings
-Restores individual services to their original factory state.

-### Revert All Services to Factory Settings
+### Factory Settings
+7. **Revert Single Service to Factory** - Restore a single selected service back to its original factory settings.
-Resets all services to their default factory settings.
+8. **Revert All Services to Factory** - Reset all services to their factory default settings for a comprehensive system restore.

+### Network Settings
+9. **Configure Interface Forwarding (eth0 <--> wlan1)** - Set up forwarding between ethernet and wireless interfaces to support reaching devices connected to eth0 through wlan1 (AP).

-### Reboot Device
+### System
-Safely powers down the robot and reboots the system.
+10. **Reboot Device** - Perform a safe shutdown and reboot of the robot, ensuring no operational disruptions.
+11. **Exit** - Exit the tool.

 ## Installation